g3nie/g3nie/README.md

 # ?
 The faces in this repo are labelled manually and thus contains human error.
 As of today only Taeyeon, Yoona, Jessica, and Tiffany are labelled.
-Please contribute by adding more pictures
+Please contribute!

 # g3nie dataset
 http://imgur.com/a/CbQs6